Lk13Antkoo/object_detection_tracking_LiDAR/README.md

 ## 3. Main function
 This section will explain the main function used in the pipeline, do not execute.
-1. To downsample the cloud point and perform RANSCAN:
+1. To downsample the cloud point and perform RANSCAN, we can adjust the distance_threshold to set how far the point is to the plane to be considered as ground points:
 ```
 pcd = pcd.voxel_down_sample(voxel_size=0.1)